EndyBoi/EndyBoi/README.md

 <div align='center'>
   <p width='250px'>
     <h3>Hi there!
 Stay a while and listen friend.</h3>
-    I am currently enrolled in Ironhacks WebDev bootcamp and through them I am in the process of leanring more Javascript, Node.js, React, Express, and MongoDB.
+    I am a recent graduate Ironhacks WebDev bootcamp and through and have picked up Javascript, Node.js, React, Express, and MongoDB and various other skills.
 However, I also find myself passionate about Machine Learning/AI in daily applications as a powerful tool for automation.
 I do find myself split between front-end and back-end coding, and looking to expand my knowledge base of different langauges.
   </p>
 </div>